asayler/cu-advsec-13fall-smartcards/yubikey_neo/README.md

 ## Limitations

 I've only made it work with gpg 1.4.
-Using gpg2 always leads to teh following error:
+Using gpg2 always leads to the following error:

     gpg: selecting openpgp failed: Unsupported certificate
     gpg: OpenPGP card not available: Unsupported certificate

-Note: This may be realted to interference from GPG agent: https://www.opensc-project.org/opensc/wiki/OpenPGP
+Note: This may be related to interference from GPG agent: https://www.opensc-project.org/opensc/wiki/OpenPGP

 ## Setup